THE IMPERATIVE OF DATA SECURITY IN CLOUD-NATIVE SYSTEMS

 1. Data Classification and Discovery

 You can't protect what you don't know you have.
 The first step is to identify and classify your data based on sensitivity (e.g., public, internal, confidential, restricted).
-Automated tools can help discover sensitive data across your cloud-native estate, including in databases, storage buckets, and even within container images.
-For further reading on data classification best practices, the NIST Guide to Data Classification provides a comprehensive framework.
+Automated tools can help discover sensitive data across your cloud-native estate.
+Data-centric security approaches, complemented by techniques like real-time market sentiment analysis, can inform your data protection prioritization.

 2. Encryption Everywhere